wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 }
 ```

-**NOTE:** If you want to make it so central logout doesn’t kill local log out, use `setLocalLogout(false);`.
+**NOTE:** If you want to make it so central logout doesn't kill local log out, use `setLocalLogout(false);`.

-Open `conf/routes` and add routes to the new methods you added, as well as pac4j’s controllers.
+Open `conf/routes` and add routes to the new methods you added, as well as pac4j's controllers.

 ```scala
 GET     /                           controllers.HomeController.index